Steps Conservatory

 - Choose either Domestic/International or either live/video audition

-- If live through Steps onsite audition / zoom audition, a completed application must be submitted before the audition date.
+- If live through Steps onsite / zoom audition, a completed application must be submitted before the audition date.
+Use calendar to request audition date and must receive confirmation from Director.
+Please note: Class fee(s) must be paid in addition to the application fee.
+No live auditions available on Wednesdays, Fridays or the weekends.

 - Requirements for video audition include: